Badgerati/Picassio/README.md

 There are still quite a few things I wish to add to Picassio, the following is a short list:

 * Bower and npm support
-* Installing wesbites via IIS
 * SSDT publishing
 * NUnit
 * Network load balancing
+* Ability to install Picassio via Chocolatey

 Examples